-The University of Arkansas at Little Rock (UALR) MidSOUTH - Through SOR funding, UALR MidSouth provided technical assistance, educational opportunities, and certification training to a total of 843 peer workers during year 2 of the grant period.
+The University of Arkansas at Little Rock (UALR) MidSOUTH - Through SOR funding, UALR MidSouth provided technical assistance, educational opportunities, and certification training to a total of 843 peer workers during the grant period.
 Of these, 265 individuals successfully completed certification training for the Core, Advanced, or Supervisor levels of credentialing, representing participants from 56 different counties.
 A total of 134 peer workers took the examination required for certification, achieving an overall pass rate of 68%.
 Additional training sessions offered included Justice-Involved training, Professional Development, Ethics, and various virtual continuing education opportunities, which collectively benefited 374 peer workers.
 Furthermore, the 5th Annual Peer Recovery Conference provided 14 hours of continuing education on topics related to substance use disorders and mental health services, with 324 attendees from 54 counties.
 During these training sessions and the conference, a total of 1,738 two-dose units of Naloxone Opioid Antagonist nasal spray were distributed to peer workers, along with 1,440 overdose response pouch kits equipped with voice modules.

-- Peer Achieving Collaborative Treatment (PACT) During year 2 of the grant period, 9 providers facilitated the delivery of peer services, reaching a total of 1,657 individuals.
+Peer Achieving Collaborative Treatment (PACT) - During the grant period, nine providers facilitated the delivery of peer services, reaching a total of 1,657 individuals.
 Notable statistics include the following: 1,046 individuals (63%) reported a preference for opioids or stimulants; 516 individuals (31%) achieved sustained recovery while receiving services; 503 individuals (30%) were connected to treatment options; 319 individuals (19%) indicated that they were currently unhoused; and 398 individuals (24%) attained family reunification through peer services.
-Additionally, one medicalbased program was authorized to provide peer services in a non-funded county jail for incarcerated individuals. - University of Arkansas for Medical Sciences /Psychiatric Research Institute-Center for Substance Abuse Treatment (UAMS) - MATRIARC UAMS linked Recovery Support: Funding allowed for 11 full-time peer workers.
-An amended item in the RFP allowed for funding for Community Outreach and Education.
-Specific guidelines are in place to help agencies obtain educational materials designed to bring awareness of MOUD treatment options and education to members of their communities.
-The MATRIARC team reviews and approves all educational proposals submitted to ensure the effectiveness of the six agencies who intend to use funding to educate their communities.
-1001 hours logged in with 391 contacts in state catchment areas regarding consultations, advice, and assistance.
-MATRIARC placed a "7 Days: The Opioid Crisis in Arkansas" advertisement in the Fall and Winter volume of the Arkansas Family Physician Documentary highlighting Michael Mancino, MD and featuring funded award recipient Kristin Martin, DO, MS, FAAFP, Addictionologist of River Valley Medical Wellness.
-Outreach efforts also included a MATRIARC virtual exhibit at the 2022 MidSOUTH Conference reaching 383 participants, and Jere Brewer RCO meeting reaching 20 participants.
+Additionally, one medical-based program was authorized to provide peer services in a non-funded county jail for incarcerated individuals.